domain7/development/_includes/philosophy.md

 until you're sure you know what's desired.
 But that really courts the first risk: not delivering anything.

-At Domain7, we take a different approach, that can be summed up in three simple rules:
+At Domain7, we address these two risks with these two principles:

 1. We are comfortable combining planning and iterative processes together
 2. We ask our customers to give us feedback on everything we do,